tdeleon/Relax/README.md

 - **Lightweight & Simple**:  based on protocols, works directly on URLSession for best performance and low overhead
 - **Customizable**: Allows for customization when desired (specify your own URLSession; manually `resume()` or `cancel()` URLSessionTasks as needed)
 - **Structured**: Helps organize complex REST API requests
-- Support for Combine (on available platforms)
+- Support for Combine and Swift Concurrency (where available)

-### Platforms
+### Supported Platforms

-Relax is available on all Swift supported platforms, including:
+Relax is available on all Swift (5.2+) supported platforms, including:
 - macOS
 - iOS
 - tvOS
 - watchOS
 - Linux

+>**Note:** Relax _may_ work on Windows, however it is currently not tested or officially supported.

 ## Getting Started